I’m loving this DIY Wooden Christmas Tree Shelf! It’s a great display shelf for Cocoa Bars, Christmas Villages, Christmas Cards and ornaments.

 I also added a wooden Christmas star ornament to the top of my tree with a string of mini LED lights.

-Ways to Use this Christmas Display
+Ways to Use this Christmas Tree Display

-Use as a Christmas Cocoa and Cookies Bar
+DIY Christmas Hot Cocoa and Cookies Bar

 This DIY Wood Christmas Tree Shelf makes a fun cookies and hot chocolate bar for family parties.
 Just fill the shelves with Christmas mugs, cookies, and all the fixings for hot chocolate.